Treating Functional Voice Disorders and Maintaining Good Vocal Health

 Other types of voice disorders

-• Organic voice disorders: Result of changes in the actual mechanisms of speech, whether it be respiratory, laryngeal, or in the vocal tract.
+Organic voice disorders: Result from changes in the actual mechanisms of speech, whether it be respiratory, laryngeal, or in the vocal tract.

-• Neurological disorders: Takes place within the central or peripheral nervous system, and can also affect the voice, resulting in spasmodic dysphonia, vocal tremor, or even paralysis of the vocal folds.
+Neurological disorders: Take place within the central or peripheral nervous system and can also affect the voice, resulting in spasmodic dysphonia, vocal tremor, or even paralysis of the vocal folds.

 What do all functional voice disorders have in common?

-They’re all preventable.
-Our voice is produced using muscles and cartilage, just like the muscles and cartilage we rely on to carry that package up a flight of stairs or ride a bike.
+Functional voice disorders are all preventable.
+Our voice is produced using muscles and cartilage, just like the muscles and cartilage we rely on to carry a package or ride a bike.
 Pushing them too much can result in injury.

 What causes functional voice disorders?

 Functional voice disorders are often caused by overuse and abuse.
-Many professions rely on their voice all day long.
+Many professions rely on the voice all day long.
 Teachers and coaches often have functional voice disorders due to the strain of having to yell all day.
 Those who work in a loud environment such as a factory often develop functional voice disorders from having to make their voices heard over competing sounds.
-Even children can develop a functional voice disorder from excessive shouting.
+Even children can develop a functional voice disorder from too much shouting.

 What are the signs of a functional voice disorder?

-Here are some common vocal symptoms that could signal you or your child have a functional voice disorder.
+Here are some common symptoms of a functional voice disorder.
 It’s important to note that different types of voice disorders can have varying symptoms.
 If you notice any of these signs, it’s important to speak with a doctor or a speech-language pathologist.

 How to treat a functional voice disorder